MichaelMalewski/github-slideshow/_posts/0000-01-02-MichaelMalewski.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Michael Malewski's slide!"
 ---
 Your text
 This is cool, i feel like programmer :)